Rayner Goddard, Baron Goddard: Judicial appointment

-On 5 April 1932 Goddard was appointed a Justice of the High Court and assigned to the King's Bench Division, receiving the customary knighthood later that year.
+On 5 April 1932 Goddard was appointed a Judge of the High Court and assigned to the King's Bench Division, receiving the customary knighthood later that year.
+As a judge of the first instance, Goddard acquired a good reputation as a commercial judge, who conducted trials with efficiency and had little tolerance for dilatory practices.

 In 1938, the Administration of Justice (Miscellaneous Provisions) Act authorized the appointment of three additional Lords Justices of Appeal: Goddard was one of the three new Lords Justices appointed under the Act, after only six years in the High Court.
+During the Second World War, he also sat as a supplementary judge in the King's Bench Division.
+In 1943, he conducted a Home Office inquiry into the use of corporal punishment by Hereford magistrates, later known as the 'Hereford birching inquiry'.

 Goddard was known for turning out well-argued and legally convincing judgments.
 He would deliver stern diatribes to criminals, but his sentences were usually moderate, even when he was personally offended by the crime.
-After another six-year stint, he was appointed as a Lord of Appeal in Ordinary upon the death of Lord Atkin in 1944 and received as a Law lord a life peerage.
+After another six-year stint, he was appointed as a Lord of Appeal in Ordinary upon the death of Lord Atkin in 1944 and received a life peerage.
 He chose the title Baron Goddard of Aldbourne in the County of Wiltshire.

 Lord Chief Justice

 Viscount Caldecote, the Lord Chief Justice of England and Wales, suffered a stroke in 1945 and suddenly resigned, creating a vacancy at an inopportune moment.
 The tradition was for the appointment to be a political one, with the Attorney-General stepping up to take it.
-However, Hartley Shawcross was unwilling and considered too young.
+However, Sir Hartley Shawcross was unwilling and considered too young.
 The appointment of a stop-gap candidate was expected.
 As Goddard explained in an August 1970 interview with David Yallop: "They had to give the job to somebody.
 There wasn't anybody else available, so Attlee appointed me."
-At the time Attlee and Goddard didn't know each other.
+At the time Attlee and Goddard did not know each other.

 The appointment, in January 1946, came at a time when the crime rate, and public concern over crime, were both increasing.
 Through his judgments, Goddard made it clear that he felt that stronger sentences were the way to tackle both.
 However, Goddard was also known to give young offenders probation rather than custodial sentences, if he believed that they would respond.

-Goddard was the first Lord Chief Justice to hold a law degree.

 Despite his appointment as a stop-gap, Goddard served twelve and a half years as Lord Chief Justice before stepping down in September 1958.

-Drunk Drivers
+Drunk drivers

 On 5 December 1950 Goddard said that in most cases drunk drivers should be jailed.